irods/irods/manual.rst

 #.
 Make a backup of the iCAT database & configuration files: core.re, core.fnm, core.dvm, etc.
 #.
 Declare a Maintenance Window
 #.
 Remove resources from resource groups
 #.
-Remove resource groups
+Remove resource groups (confirm: ``iadmin lrg`` returns no results)
 #.
 Shutdown 3.3.x server(s)
 #.
+If necessary, start 3.3.x in-place iCAT database ( ``irodsctl dbstart`` )
+#.
 Install iRODS 4.0+ packages: irods-icat and a database plugin package (e.g. irods-database-plugin-postgres)
 #.
-Patch database with provided upgrade SQL file: `packaging/upgrade-3.3.xto4.0.0.sql`
+Patch database with provided upgrade SQL file ( psql ICAT < `packaging/upgrade-3.3.xto4.0.0.sql` )
 #.
-Update 4.0+ configuration files given previous 3.3.x configuration
+If necessary, migrate 3.3.x in-place iCAT database to the system database installation.
+It is recommended to dump and restore your database into the system installation.
+This will allow the original database to be uninstalled completely, once the iRODS upgrade is confirmed.
 #.
+Provide a database user 'irods', database password, and owner permissions for that database user to the new system-installed iCAT.
+#.
+Update 4.0+ configuration files given previous 3.3.x configuration (core.re, server.config, .irodsEnv, etc.) (.odbc.ini DSN needs to be set to either 'postgres', 'mysql', or 'oracle')
+#.
 Start new 4.0+ iCAT server
 #.
 Install, setup, and start resource servers
 #.
-Rebuild Resource Hierarchies from previous Resource Group configurations (iadmin)
+Rebuild Resource Hierarchies from previous Resource Group configurations (``iadmin addchildtoresc``)
 #.
 Install Custom Plugins (Microservice & Resources)
 #.
 Conformance Testing
 #.
 Sunset 3.3.x server(s)